fluxninja/aperture/docs/content/get-started/installation/configure-cli.md

 ```

 Replace the `ORGANIZATION_NAME` and `API_KEY` with your Aperture Cloud
-organization name and api key created for your project.
+organization name and API key created for your project.

 :::info